 Moreover, their chicken steaks are juicy and grilled fish soft and creamy on the inside with a crispy outer.
 Commendably both very well prepared and very affordable too.

 Moreover, other restaurant signatures include the N.Z lamb Shank, Fish and Chips (both about $19.50).
 They are similarly served with potatoes and seasonal vegetables.
 If lobsters are bit too pricey for your platelet, there is the option for meats paired with King Prawns, setting you back a more affordable $22 a dish.

 Furthermore, their fish selection is usually served with butter sauces and Pilaf rice.
 For a restaurant dine-in, prices range from as low $20 for an al-la-carte main course, up to $30+ for premium steaks and lobster.
 You get your steaks served on the plate or on hotplates depending on your liking or on special request.
 Their friendly staff will be open to accommodate.

 Oxtail soup a classic

-Recommended side dishes shall be the Braised Oxtail stew (which can be eaten as a meal too) and their Escargots.
+Moreover, recommended side dishes shall be the Braised Oxtail stew (which can be eaten as a meal too) and their Escargots.
 Their signature braised colonial Oxtail stew ($18.50) a family Hainanese recipe.
-It had been told that the stew is based on a secret recipe passed down from the owner’s father when he was a colonial cook.
+Also, it had been told that the stew is based on a secret recipe passed down from the owner’s father when he was a colonial cook.